Elakyaramalingam/elevate-tasks/README.md

 1. Train the model: Use logistic regression to train the model on your dataset.
 2. Predict binary outcomes: Use the trained model to predict binary outcomes.

-# Model Details

-- Logistic Regression: A binary classification algorithm that predicts probabilities of belonging to one of two classes.